-25/24/2222 Submittal Date 05/04/2020 SCAD No. 20050401F - FLU and 20050401Z - Rezoning FLU /Rezoning/D.O.
-No. Not provided - Palm Beach County Application PCN No. / Address 00-42-43-27-05-028-0041/8450 Lake Worth Road and more Development Name Polo Gardens MUPD Owner / Agent Name Haley Farms LLC; Dears Farm LLC; Palm Tree Farms, LLC & DiVosta Homes LP / Lauren McClellan SAC No. 216A Proposed Amendments Max.
-378 Residentia l Units Discovery Key Elementary School Woodlands Middle School Park Vista High School Impact Review New Students Generated 59 33 47 Capacity Available -89 -279 -200 Utilization Percentage 107% 120% 106% School District Staff's Recommendation impact on the public school system.
-Therefore, if the proposed development is approved by the Palm Beach County government, School District staff recommends the following condition to mitigate such impacts.
-In order to address the school capacity deficiency generated by this proposed development at the District Elementary, Middle and High school level, the property owner shall contribute a total of \$1,177,482 to the School District of Palm Beach County prior to issuance of first building permit.
-This school capacity contribution is intended to supplement the required (impact fee credit has already been applied).
-The contribution amount n reflect the actual unit number and type during the Development Order pi Please note that the school impact fee credit is calculated based on the N Student, as calculated in the County's latest Impact Fee Ordinance, which April 16, 2019. t may be adjusted to process.
-Net Impact Cost per Validation Period 1) This determination is valid from 05/05/2020 to 05/04/2021 or the expiration date of the site-specific development order approved during the validation period.
-2) A copy of the approved D.O. must be submitted to the School District Planning Dept. prior to 05/04/2021 or this determination will expire automatically on 05/04/2021.
-Notice School age children may not necessarily be assigned to the public school closest to their residences.
-Students in Palm Beach County are assigned annually to schools under the authority of the School Board and by direction of the Superintendent, public school attendance zones are subject to change.
+Submittal Date 05/04/2020 SCAD No. 20050401F - FLU and 20050401Z - Rezoni ing Application FLU /Rezoning/D.O.
+No. Not provided - Palm Beach County PCN No. / Address 00-42-43-27-05-028-0041/8450 Lake Worth Road and more Development Name Polo Gardens MUPD Owner / Agent Name Haley Farms LLC; Dears Farm LLC; Palm Tree Farms, LLC & DiVosta Homes LP / Lauren McClellan SAC No. 216A Proposed Amendments Max.
+378 Residential Units Discovery Key Elementary School Woodlands Middle School Park Vista High School Impact Review New Students Generated 59 33 47 Capacity Available -89 -279 -200 Utilization Percentage 107% 120% 106% School District Staff's Recommendation by the Palm Beach County government, School District staff recommends the followic condition to mitigate such impacts.
+In order to address the school capacity deficiency generated by this proposed development at the District Elementary, Middle and High school level, the property owner sh contribute a total of \$1,177,482 to the School District of Palm Beach County prior to issuar of first building permit.
+This school capacity contribution is intended to supplement the required school impact i (impact fee credit has already been applied).
+The contribution amount may be adjusted oposed development operty owner shall This school capacity contrib (impact fee credit has alread dy been applied).
+The contribution amoun ed school impact fee t may be adjusted to This school capacity contrib (impact fee credit has alrea- reflect the actual unit numb Please note that the school Student, as calculated in the April 16, 2019. dy been applied).
+The eer and type during the impact fee credit is calo e County's latest Impac contribution amoun Development Order culated based on the ct Fee Ordinance, wh ed school impact fee t may be adjusted to process.
+Net Impact Cost per nich was adopted on Validation Period This school capacity contrib (impact fee credit has alrea- reflect the actual unit numb Please note that the school Student, as calculated in the dy been applied).
+The eer and type during the impact fee credit is cald e County's latest Impace d from 05/05/2020 to rder approved during t .O. must be submitted contribution amoun Development Order culated based on the ct Fee Ordinance, wh 05/04/2021 or the e he validation period. to the School District ed school impact fee t may be adjusted to process.
+Net Impact Cost per nich was adopted on xpiration date of the Planning Dept. prior joyce.cai@palmbeachschools.org